IFFR svela i suoi eclettici programmi competitivi 2026

 intervista: Ana Urushadze

-The section boasts a large presence of films from the Global South, and independent works sitting alongside co-productions covering many borders, as well as a US indie not fitting the market-ready Sundance mould, a genre with a great history at Rotterdam.
-Charlotte Glynn’s The Gymnast takes up the mantle this year, a 1993-set film starring newcomer Britney Wheeler as a young gymnast aiming to compete in the Olympics.
+The section boasts a large presence of films from the Global South and independent works sitting alongside co-productions covering many borders, as well as a US indie flick not fitting the market-ready Sundance mould, a genre with a great history at Rotterdam.
+Charlotte Glynn’s The Gymnast takes up the mantle this year: the 1993-set film stars newcomer Britney Wheeler as a young gymnast aiming to compete in the Olympics.

 recensione